alex-piccione/portfolio-web-UI/.github/pull_request_template.md

-# Why we need these changes
+## Description / Why we need this change
 Describe the big picture of your changes here to communicate why we need the changes.
 If it fixes a bug or resolves a feature request, be sure to link to that issue.

-## What is changed
+## Implementation / What is changed
 What changes does your code introduce to this project?

 ### Screenshots

-Add some screenshots is possible

 <details>
 <summary>Screenshots</summary>